What’s worse than being run over by a steam roller? Answer: Being run over by two steam rollers!

 There were some redeeming moments.
 Peter and family went away for a week to a funeral leaving us alone on the farm.
 In the dark nights, Philip and I would hear a chorus of angels singing.
 Then my brave and battered husband accompanied us back to Brisbane where I sold the caravan after he left us to return home.

-With the fear; the spiritual, mental, and physical exhaustion; my pregnancy; moving; nightmares; the enemy’s lies telling me Father had forsaken me and I was going to hell, depression; an angry Philip constantly ringing to ask when I was coming up; and a tormenting neighbour, I cried out to Him to kill us.
+With the fear; the spiritual, mental, and physical exhaustion; my pregnancy; moving; nightmares; the enemy’s lies telling me Father had forsaken me and I was going to hell; depression; an angry Philip constantly ringing to ask when I was coming up; and a tormenting neighbour, I cried out to Him to kill us.
 I could barely rise out of bed in the mornings, nor walk for more than a few minutes.
 I cried all the time.
-I made the decision not to go to PNG because, so the demons told me, I would die.
+I made the decision not to go to PNG because, so the demons told me, I would die or not have enough money to return to Australia if it became necessary.

 One night Ranyhyn had an earache.
 I prayed about it and Father told me I must forgive Peter and Kay.
 I had been so angry at them for the way they treated us, as if they were all okay but I was to blame for every bad thing that happened: the abandonment when I gave birth to Jed, Philip coming back.
 So many things.
 Telling me I should stop breast-feeding Jed.
 I forgave them and the earache went away.